 3. In the next window so appears, pick Repair and click Continue.

-4. Resulting fromprevious step, you’ll now see that the Office 2013 is being repaired on your system.
-Please be patience and wait for the process to complete; it just take few minutes.
+4. Resulting from the previous step, you’ll now see that Office is being repaired on your system.
+Please be patient and wait for the process to complete; it just takes few minutes.

 5. When the system is done with repairing, you’ll be prompted to reboot.
 So do the needful.

 After reboot, you’ll no longer see the error.

 If the issue still persists, try the reinstallation of Office by ensuring the following requirements: